Azure-Samples/Azure-Time-Series-Insights/csharp-tsi-msal-ga-sample/README.md

 ## Setup and configuration

 1. Execute the command: `dotnet restore` in this root directory.
 1. Follow steps in [Authentication and authorization](https://docs.microsoft.com/en-us/azure/time-series-insights/time-series-insights-authentication-and-authorization) to create an application in your tenant.
-Record the tenant ID and application ID..
+Record the **Tenant ID** and **Application ID**.
 1. Set all the constants defined at the beginning of the sample in [Program.cs](./Program.cs).
 1. Execute the command `dotnet run`in this root directory.
 1. When prompted, use your user profile to login Azure.